 Mechanical Bushfire Fuel Load Reduction Trials

-The trials aim to establish whether mechanical thinning of forests can reduce bushfire risk in an economical, socially acceptable and environmentally sound manner around key assets, such as conservation areas or townships, where prescribed burning is undesirable for a range of reasons.
+The trials are investigating whether mechanical fuel load reduction can reduce bushfire risk in an economical, socially acceptable and environmentally sound manner around key assets, such as conservation areas or townships, where prescribed burning is undesirable for a range of reasons.

-The trials will gather scientific, cost-benefit and social attitude evidence from a variety of forest types across Australia.
+The trials are gathering scientific, cost-benefit and social attitude evidence from a variety of forest types across Australia.

-The NSW Government has agreed to manage the project, with advice provided by an Oversight Committee, which managed the governance and selection of trials.
+The project is being managed by the NSW Government, with an Oversight Committee managing the governance and selection of trials.

 The committee is made up from members of the: